lkoolik/isrm_health_calculations/README.md

 * `population_path`: a string representing the path to the population data file
 * `verbose`: a Boolean indicating whether the user wants to run in verbose mode
 * `output_exposure`: a Boolean indicating whether exposure should be output
+* `detailed_conc`: a Boolean indicating whether concentrations should should be output as totals or by pollutant

 *Internal Functions*
 * `check_path`: checks if a file exists at the given control file path